lukeswitz/AntiHunter-Command-Control-PRO/README.md

 # AntiHunter Command & Control Pro

 AntiHunter Command & Control PRO is the companion operations platform for the AntiHunter mesh firmware.
-Flash your ESP32-S3 detection nodes with the AntiHunter builds, then connect them here to orchestrate the entire perimeter defense mission.
-The Command Center ingests every heartbeat, target hit, triangulation update, and vibration alert from the mesh, renders nodes and geofences on a live map, automates scan/baseline/triangulation workflows, and drives alarm cues, exports, and audit trails—all in a pure Node.js + TypeScript stack designed to keep operators inside one real-time pane of glass.
+Flash your AntiHunter detection nodes with the AntiHunter builds, then connect them here to orchestrate the entire perimeter defense mission.
+The Command Center ingests every heartbeat, target hit, triangulation update, and vibration alert from the mesh, renders nodes and geofences on a live map, automates scan/baseline/triangulation workflows, and drives alarm cues, exports, and audit trails.